Brodie knob: Design and use

 The device is a small, independently rotating knob (similar to a U.S. classic door knob) facing the driver that is securely mounted on the outside rim of a steering wheel.
 The protruding knob is an aftermarket accessory.
 The free rotation is intended to help make steering with one hand easier or faster.

-Older automobiles without a power-assisted steering system tended to have heavy and slow responses requiring hand-over-hand turning of the wheel by the driver and the knob allowed the driver to "crank" the steering wheel to make faster turns.
+Some heavy automobiles without a power steering system tended to have heavy and slow responses requiring hand-over-hand turning of the wheel by the driver, and the knob allowed the driver to "crank" the steering wheel to make faster turns.

 Brodie knobs were popular on trucks and tractors before the advent of power steering.
-Their main use today is still in trucks, particularly semi trucks, where they allow simultaneous steering and operation of the radio or gearshift.
+Their primary use is still in trucks, particularly semi trucks, where they allow simultaneous steering and operation of the radio or gearshift.
 They are also used on forklifts, farm tractors, construction equipment, riding lawnmowers, and ice resurfacers, where frequent sharp turning is required.

-The knobs are sometimes installed as an aftermarket accessory on farm and commercial tractors, their main purpose being to ease one-handed steering while the driver operates other controls with the other hand or is moving in reverse.
+The knobs are sometimes installed as an aftermarket accessory on farm and commercial tractors, their primary purpose being to ease one-handed steering.
+At the same time, the driver operates other controls with the other hand or is moving in reverse.

 Some boats are equipped with a helm featuring a stainless-steel wheel with a brodie knob.

 Etymology and disadvantages

 The "Steering Wheel Spinner Knob" was invented by Joel R. Thorp of Wisconsin in 1936.
-The Brodie name is a reference to Steve Brodie and was meant to describe all manner of reckless stunts.
+The name "Brodie knob" is a reference to Steve Brodie and was meant to describe all manner of reckless stunts that can be performed with the spinner knob.

-The device allows the driver to turn the steering wheel quickly from fully one side to the other making it possible to make cars "spin like a top" on snow-covered streets, but also causes drivers to oversteer at speed because of the reduced driver's feel for the car's steering system and the road.
+The device allows the driver to turn the steering wheel quickly from fully one side to the other, making it possible to make cars "spin like a top" on snow-covered streets, but it also causes drivers to oversteer at speed because of the reduced driver's feel for the car's steering system and the road.

-The device is often called a "suicide knob" because of being notoriously useless for controlling the wheel during an emergency.
+The device is often called a "suicide knob" because of being relatively ineffective for controlling the wheel during an emergency.

-It is also called a "knuckle buster" because of the disadvantage posed by the knob when letting go of the steering wheel after going around a corner, the wheel spins rapidly and the knob can hit the user's knuckle, forearm, or elbow.
-If the driver is wearing a long-sleeved shirt, the protruding accessory on the rim of the steering wheel can also become caught in the sleeve's open cut by the button.
+It is also called a "knuckle buster" because of the disadvantage posed by the knob when letting go of the steering wheel after going around a corner, the wheel spins rapidly, and the knob can hit the user's knuckle, forearm or elbow.
+If the driver is wearing a long-sleeved shirt, the protruding accessory on the steering wheel's rim can also become caught in the sleeve's open cut by the button.
 Attempting to free a tangled shirt sleeve from the knob may cause the driver to lose control of the car.
+The knobs can be dangerous if improperly installed, and in case of a collision because they can cause additional injuries to the driver upon impact.